ethanmye-rs/ethanmyers/content/books/_index.md

 +++
 date = "2015-08-22T06:42:21-07:00"
 draft = false
-title = "Reading Materials"
+title = "Library"

 +++

 I love to read.
 This is a list of books I own, have read, or am otherwise interested in.
+Some have short reviews/thoughts.

 * **East Of Eden** *John Steinbeck*
 * **A People's History of The United States** *Howard Zinn*